You can deduct most or all of your charitable contributions. Just be sure to follow the IRS's hard-and-fast rules.

 You can also donate financial assets such as stocks and bonds to charity.
 If you’ve owned those assets for more than a year you get a double benefit: You can deduct the asset’s value on the day of the donation.
 And neither you nor the charity will have to pay capital gains taxes on any increase in value.

 And remember, only contributions to certain organizations are tax deductible.
-For more information, go to the IRS web site or to IRS Publication 78.
+For more information, read IRS Publication 78.

 If you use TurboTax, we’ll help you identify which contributions are tax deductible and fill in all the right forms for you.
 Try it for free at TurboTax.com.